Hypoparathyroidism causes

 Acquired hypoparathyroidism

-- cancer that spreads to the parathyroid glands
+- cancers that spread to the parathyroid glands.

 Autoimmune hypoparathyroidism